jnuho/simpledl/README.md

 # Simple Deep learning application

+It covers

-- cover Service ip, ingress, DNS(concept)
+- Kubernetes (using service ip, ingress, DNS(concept))
+- docker-compose
+- frontend and backend services and REST api

 Hetzner plus minikube nginx hello world in go
 Plus tail scale funnel
 https://tailscale.com/kb/1223/funnel

-- $6 per month; tailscale exit node VPN
+- tailscale exit node VPN

-I implemented a simple MSA service - nginx, golang, python.
-I tried to use docker-compose.yaml for **docker** implementation and then **minikube** to deploy a single node cluster in local environment.
+I implemented a simple web applicaiton with nginx, golang, python.
+I implemented with docker compose and then with kubernetes **minikube** to deploy a single node cluster in local environment.
 My simple application is a basic deep learning image recognizer exercises, one of which was covered in Andrew Ng's coursera course.
 I created two simple deep learning models to identify cat images and hand-written digits (0-9), respectively.

 **[Deep learning](#https://en.wikipedia.org/wiki/Deep_learning)** is an algorithm inspired by how 🧠 works.
 It distinguishes itself in the identification of patterns across various forms of data, including but not limited to images, text, and sound.
 It uses forward and backward propagation to find parameters (weights and biases) that minimize the cost function, which is a metric that measures how far off its predictions are from the actual answer(label).